Miami Marlins at San Francisco Giants preview

-Preview: Robert Dugger starts as Marlins look to pull out of slump against Giants
+Preview: Elieser Hernandez starts as Marlins seek to take series from Giants

 TV: FOX Sports Florida